Skip navigation

 If you are diagnosed with a pulmonary embolism (PE), your treatment may include medicines such as blood thinners, which help prevent clots from forming, or clot busters, which help dissolve clots quickly.

-If the medicines don't work, or you have a very large clot, you may need a surgical procedure to prevent and/or remove the clots.
+If the medicines don't work or you have a very large clot, you may need a surgical procedure to remove the clot.
+A procedure may also be done to prevent more clots from getting into your lungs.

 References